AztlanEngineering/swatch-documentation/docs/guides.setters-getters.md

 ![Your browser inspector](https://i.imgur.com/aFWp3hN.png)
 :::

-To wrap it up, we've seen through the previous examples that the two main issues of doing coloring and theming in CSS are
+To wrap it up, we've seen through the previous examples that the two main issues of doing coloring and theming in CSS are:
 + Managing colors, which can be improved through the use of variables (preprocessor, or more modern native CSS4)
 + Managing the problem of having 'exponential classes', that is to say one class x Color x Component.This problem translates into _lot_ of code to write, to maintain, and make our end-users request...